 Too much overweight in Tech

 At the beginning of my investing, I decided to invest 5% of my portfolio in Tech.
 I bought shares in Vanguard Information Technology ETF (VGT).
 Why did I choose to add Tech ?
 Mostly because it was earning a lot and I wanted a part of it.
 I was a bit greedy on that one.
 Secondly, since I work in the Tech industry, I know what this is about.

 However, I came to doubt this decision.
 First, the Vanguard Total ETF (VT) already has around 15% of Tech.
 Since VT is already a large part of my portfolio, it is not necessary to add more Tech.
 Plus, 5% is very small and will not make a large enough difference.
-An other problem is that since I’m also working in Tech, there is a strong correlation between the risk of the Tech stocks crashing and loosing my job.
+An other problem is that since I am also working in Tech, there is a strong correlation between the risk of the Tech stocks crashing and loosing my job.
 This correlation should probably be avoided.
-Finally, VGT has very low dividend yield.
+Finally, VGT has a very low dividend yield.

 The solution is simple: Sell my Tech ETF.
 I sold my tech ETF in April 2018, for a nice profit (around 6%).
 Since I also increased my overall allocation to VT, this means also a small increase in Tech.
 But this will be weighted to global world allocation of Tech.
-With both ETF at the same TER, it won’t make a difference in overall TER.
+With both ETF at the same TER, it will not make a difference in overall TER.
 This will also increase my overall yield.
 This always interesting.

 Pacific is not China